kpsdev1/The-Recipe-Blog/README.md

 - - -

 ### Logout page
-- The **logout** page follows the same style as the regiser and login pages with a grey banner accross the screen, It has a green heading that says **Sign out** and as the user if they are sure they want to sign out.
+- The **logout** page follows the same style as the regiser and login pages with a grey banner accross the screen, It has a green heading that says **Sign out** and asks the user if they are sure they want to sign out.
 Below this is a green **Sign Out** button which when clicked signs the user out and redirects them to the **Sign In** page.

 ![Signout](readme-docs/images/signout.jpg)
 - - -

 ## Future Features
-- In the future I would like to make it mandatory for a user to enter their email when registering and then send them a varification email to their email and they would have to verify thier account before they could register.
+- In the future I would like to make it mandatory for a user to enter their email when registering and then send them a varification email to their email and they would have to verify their account before they could register.
 I think this would make the site alot more secure as people could not just sign up with any username, this way it would be tied to a email account.
 - Also in the future I would like the user to have a profile section, so they could upload a photo and then also customize their profile.
 I think it would also look better if the recipe and comments had a small photo of the user who posted next to it, like you see on social media platforms.